danwerner21/Dragon64/README.md

 # Dragon 64 Clone PCB

-The Dragon 64 are home computers that were built in the 1980s for the European market by Dragon Data, Ltd. The Dragons are very similar to the TRS-80 Color Computer, and in fact provisions have been made on this board to use a version of the TRS-80 color computer ROM and a different plug on the keyboard PCB to allow it to become a reasonably compatible TRS-80 color computer clone.
+The Dragon 64 are home computers that were built in the 1980s for the European market by Dragon Data, Ltd. The Dragons are very similar to the TRS-80 Color Computer, and in fact provisions have been made to allow the keyboard to become compatible with a TRS-80 color computer clone.
 This version of the Dragon 64 computer produces NTSC rather than PAL composite video and has the ability to produce "Commodore style LCA" s-video output for a much clearer video display.
 It also supports either a vertical or horizontal cartridge slot and TTL level serial capabilities for convenient use of modern TTL to USB adaptors.

+It should be possible for this PCB to become a Tandy Color Computer clone as well, but this is not implimented in V1.

 A regulated 12V and 5V power supply is required.